tigco/telegram-bot-on-gcp/README.md

 # telegram-bot-on-gcp
 This Telegram bot is a Google Cloud function.
 It also uses Google Cloud Datastore.
-It shows how to use Telegram location services, keyboards,
+It shows how to use Telegram location services, keyboards, and more.

 # Installation
 1. Create a telegram bot https://core.telegram.org/bots